-- 1. Receives the request/authorization to bid six-eight weeks prior to the next regularly scheduled Board meeting unless this authorization has been previously approved by the Board. - 2.
-Prepares (or causes to have prepared) the bid documents, including the technical specifications, standards of quality, standards of performance and certifications as required by law. - 3.
+- 1. Prepares (or causes to have prepared) the bid documents, including the technical specifications, standards of quality, standards of performance and certifications as required by law. - 2.
 Places the ad for all bids in the local newspaper and on the District's website.
-Compiles a list of vendors. - 4.
-Prepares and distributes the bid documents via fax/e-mail, mail or web page. - 5.
-Prepares and issues addenda to all bidders of record. - 6.
-Presides over the bid opening, opens each sealed envelope and reads each vendor who has submitted a bid and the bid amount(s). - 7.
+Compiles a list of vendors. - 3.
+Prepares and distributes the bid documents via fax/e-mail, mail or web page. - 4.
+Prepares and issues addenda to all bidders of record. - 5.
+Presides over the bid opening, opens each sealed envelope and reads each vendor who has submitted a bid and the bid amount(s). - 6.
 Analyzes the bids and prepares a recommendation to the appropriate Superintendent of the bid.
-Also submits copies of the bids received. - 8.
+Also submits copies of the bids received. - 7.
 Awaits the Board's official decision and prepares a purchase order or contract in accordance with both the purchase requisition and bid.
-A copy of the bid is attached to the actual purchase order/contract mailed to the awarded vendor and all copies of the purchase order/contract are distributed.

-9. Posts on the District's website the results of the bid and contract approval.
+A copy of the bid is attached to the actual purchase order/contract mailed to the awarded vendor and all copies of the purchase order/contract are distributed. - 8.
+Posts on the District's website the results of the bid and contract approval.